Holidays in Spain – What makes Spain a perfect holiday destination?

-The music and dance is full of passion and intensity and truly identifies the people of Spain on so man levels, holidays in Spain would not be complete without seeing the unique art of flamenco dancing.
+The unique music and dance is full of passion and intensity and truly identifies the people of Spain on so many levels, holidays in Spain would not be complete without seeing the art of flamenco dancing.

 Gastronomy in Spain – a way of life

-In terms of drinks, the Spaniards begin their mornings with coffee, but the afternoon is sprinkled with plenty of sangria, a punch made of red wine and flavoured fruits, which is found everywhere in Spain.
-Enjoy!
+In terms of drinks, the Spaniards begin their mornings with coffee, but the afternoon is sprinkled with a cold beer, wine and sangria, a punch made of red wine and flavoured fruits, which is found everywhere in Spain.